-5.1.3 FOCLMEAN
+5.1.5 FOCLMEAN

-Low band filtering of grid values using a defined window-size in terms of grid cells Command: foclmean <ingrid> <outgrid> <window-size> For each grid cell a replacing value is generated as average value of all cells within the window centered at the actual cell.
+Low band filtering of grid values using a defined window-size in terms of grid cells Command: foclmean <ingrid> <outgrid> <window-size>

+For each grid cell a replacing value is generated as average value of all cells within the window centered at the actual cell.
 The window is moved row by row down the grid.
 The window size is an odd integer number in terms of grid cells, the smallest window size of 3 (a 3x3 window).

-5.1.4 GRIDADD
+5.1.6 GRIDADD

-Adds two grids to a resulting grid.
+Adds two grids to a resulting grid on a cell-by-cell basis

-Command: gridadd <ingrid1> <ingrid2> <outgrid>
+Command: gridadd <ingrid1> <ingrid2> <outgrid> [-f:t|s|d]

-see also: GRIDMULT, GRIDQUOT, GRIDGRID, GRIDDIFF
+Output format: t = ASCII grid, s = single precision binary, d = double precision binary see also: GRIDMULT, GRIDQUOT, GRIDGRID, GRIDDIFF

-5.1.5 GRIDASCI
+5.1.7 GRIDASCI